-The American Sustainable Business Council family of organizations includes American Sustainable Business Council, which runs public information campaigns that educate and inform the public and policy makers about specific opportunities to create a more vibrant, just and sustainable economy, and American Sustainable Business Council Action Fund, organized under IRS code 501(c)(4), which focuses on legislative and regulatory advocacy.
-The Council spans a growing network of over 60 business associations across the United States, representing over 200,000 businesses and 300,000 business executives, owners, investors, and others.
+The American Sustainable Business Council family of organizations includes the American Sustainable Business Council, (operating under IRS code 501(c)(4)) which runs public information campaigns that educate and inform the public and policy makers about specific opportunities to create a more vibrant, just and sustainable economy, and American Sustainable Business Council Action Fund, (operating under IRS code 501(c)(4)), which focuses on legislative and regulatory advocacy.
+The Council spans a growing network of over 60 business associations across the United States, representing over 200,000 businesses and 325,000 business executives, owners, investors, and others.

 We believe government should empower the engines of our economy—businesses and social enterprises—to be the agents of recovery and revitalization.
 By removing obstacles, creating incentives, providing support, and partnering, government can help create an enabling environment in which restorative, equitable, and sustainable economic models can thrive.
 This approach will unleash the spirit of entrepreneurship and innovation across all sectors and disciplines to confront and solve America's economic, social, and environmental problems.

 We must manage our economy to meet the needs of the current generation without impairing the ability of future generations to meet their needs.
 This means stewardship, judicious use of resources, reinvestment, and attention to sustainability through the full lifecycle and the whole system.

 It is both a matter of national self-interest and a moral imperative to run the economy in a way that offers all Americans, regardless of their economic standing, race, religion, or gender, full opportunity to participate and prosper.
 The economy must tap the capabilities, creativity, and industriousness of all Americans or we cannot compete successfully in global markets.